2 min read

 Practical reporting implications

-For CFOs and auditors, the choice between Dutch GAAP and IFRS isn’t only technical — it is strategic.
+For CFOs and auditors, the choice between Dutch GAAP and IFRS isn’t only technical: it is strategic.

 • IFRS is more resource-intensive, but improves international comparability, facilitates cross-border financing, and supports growth strategies targeting global investors.

-How CtrlPrint can support
+How CtrlPrint can support with your Dutch GAAP report

 The decision between Dutch GAAP and IFRS comes with practical consequences: from the way you present performance, to how investors assess risk, to how future M&A activity plays out.